 The manufacture, sale, and purchase of firearms are subject to extensive federal, state, and local governmental regulation.
 The primary federal laws are the National Firearms Act of 1934, or NFA, the Gun Control Act of 1968, or GCA, and the Firearms Owners' Protection Act of 1986, which have been amended from time to time.
 The NFA severely restricts the private ownership of fully automatic weapons and heavily regulates other firearms defined in that law and accompanying regulations, including firearm suppressors.
 The GCA places certain restrictions on the interstate sales of firearms, among other things.
-Most of our products are governed by the U.S. Department of Commerce and are regulated by the Department of State and are subject to the International Traffic in Arms Regulations.
+Most of our products are governed by the U.S. Department of Commerce and are regulated by the Department of Commerce's Bureau of Industry and Security under the Export Administration Regulations.
+Certain of our products are governed by the U.S. Department of State and are subject to the International Traffic in Arms Regulations.
 We are generally required to obtain U.S. government authorization for exports, including licensure or other similar authorization prior to engaging in international transactions.
 The U.S. Government has discretion as to whether to grant a license.
-In addition, Congress may block a proposed sale of firearms that are export controlled by the Department of State are beyond our control.
-Failure to receive required licenses or complete profitable contracts as a result of political or other reasons that are beyond our control.
+In addition, Congress may block a proposed sale of firearms that are export controlled by the Department of State valued at \$1 million or more.
+Consequently, we may not be able to obtain export licenses or complete profitable contracts as a result of political or other reasons that are beyond our control.
 Failure to receive required licenses or authorizations, or the termination or suspension of our export privileges, could have a material adverse effect on our business, operating results, and financial condition.
 Export control laws also impact who is permitted to work in our facilities in most positions.
 Further, because our manufacturing process includes certain toxic, flammable, and explosive chemicals, we are subject to the Chemical Facility Anti-Terrorism Standards, as administered by the Department of Homeland Security, which requires that we take additional reporting and security measures related to our manufacturing process.